Codex MCP integration

 If Codex cannot access Alloy session context, check the following:

-ALLOY_MCP_API_KEYin the shell where Codex starts. - Confirm the session belongs to the same workspace where the API key was created.
+ALLOY_MCP_API_KEYin the shell where Codex starts. - Confirm the session belongs to the workspace you authorized or the workspace where the MCP key was created.

 - Restart Codex after changing the MCP config or environment variable.